To initialise the SDK, there are pre-requisites:

 Add listeners

-When your app is in the foreground it keeps socket connection open and listens for live update of your profile and conversations for which you are a participant.
-Register for the incoming events with the ComapiConfig object and pass it to registration method.
+When your app is in the foreground it keeps the socket connection open and listens for live updates of your profile, and any conversations for which you are a participant.

 ComapiConfig config = new ComapiConfig()